Shiqan/FortniteReplayDecompressor/docs/introduction.md

 You cannot get the library yet, but it will be available on Nuget "soon".

 Until then you'll have to get the source code from Github.
-Once you have the code locally, you need to do just one little thing: add the `oo2core_5_win64.dll` (or your OS specific file extension) to the project.
-You can find it in the Fornite installation directory.

 ## First example